-Doug Collins is the Director of News, Information and Television Operations at CFJC-TV.
-He is the senior broadcaster in Kamloops, which means he is like the Energizer Bunny and just keeps on going.
+Doug Collins is the senior broadcaster in Kamloops, which means he is like the Energizer Bunny and just keeps on going.
 Doug has been on the air in Kamloops since April of 1970.
 He has had a wide background in the industry, having done virtually every type of news and sports broadcasting, including news anchor, sports play-by-play, and editorialist.
 His "One Man's Opinion" aired from 1973- 2013.
-Doug has long been active in the community.
+He retired from his management roles in the station in October, 2018 to go into semi-retirement, but continues to anchor radio news on B100 and CIFM Doug has long been active in the community.
 His passion is coaching, and for over 30 years he coached high school football, baseball, soccer, and basketball.
 He is a former President of Kamloops Minor Baseball, was active for several years in the B.C.
 High School Rodeo Association, and was also active as a baseball umpire.
 In 1984, Doug was named Kamloops' Sports Person of the Year.
 Aside from sports, Doug has been a member of the Mayor's Task Force on Housing, the Kamloops Arts Commission, the Board of the "Y" and co-chair of the Y's Strong Kids Campaign.
-He is an active Freemason and Shriner, and has worked to raise funds for charities such as the Cancer Car Project to drive cancer patients free of charge to treatment centres, and the Shriners Travel Fund to purchase busses and transport young patients to Shriner's Hospitals in Portland and Spokane from all over B.C.
+He is an active Freemason and Shriner, and has worked to raise funds for charities such as the Cancer Car Project to drive cancer patients free of charge to treatment centres, and the Shriners Travel Fund to transport young patients to Shriner's Hospitals in Portland and Spokane from all over B.C.
 In 2008, Doug was presented with a Lifetime Achievement Award from his peers in the Radio-Television News Directors Association of Canada, and was also named the 2008 Broadcaster of the Year by the B.C.
 Association of Broadcasters.
-Doug's wife Sue has been his strength for more than 40 years, and they spend much of their free time with their six grandchildren.
+Doug's wife Sue has been his strength for more than 47 years, and they spend much of their free time with their six grandchildren.

 Follow Doug on Twitter @DougJC55